Scaphinotus kelloggi

 Etymology

-The specific epithet kelloggi honors an individual, presumably a or naturalist associated with early 20th century entomological work in the southwestern United States.
+The specific epithet kelloggi honors an individual, presumably a collector or naturalist associated with early 20th century entomological work in the southwestern United States.

 Brachyptery